eliowczarek/PCBS-interhemispheric-transfer-of-visuomotor-information/README.md

 ## Analysis

+There is absolute pathname at the begin with os.chdir and at the end because it was the easier for me to analyse data that are in the same file as my script.

 ### Data reorganisation
 I reimport os and numpy because I wrote my code for the analyse and the experiment separatelly os and numpy are the only thing you have to import to run the analysis